Epic-Nova/Gorgeous-Core/GT-Core-Docs/docs/📝 01 Runtime/✨ 01 Object Variables/GT-C-OV-OV.md

     ??? note "Important"

-        Ensure that the `InParent` pointer is valid before calling this function.
+        Ensure that the `Parent` pointer is valid before calling this function.
 Registering a null or invalid pointer can lead to unexpected behavior and potential crashes.

 === "📚 Usage Examples"